omarzydan610/omarzydan610/README.md

-- 👋 Hi, I’m @omarzydan610
+- 👋 Hi, I’m @omarzydan
-- I am a student at Computer & Systems Engineering at Alexadria University
+- I am a student at Computer & Systems Engineering at Alexandria University
-- Intersted in compitative progreamming & problem solving